lgatto/TeachingMaterial/ggplot.md

 3. A description of how the variables in the data are mapped to visual properties (aesthetics) or the geometric objects, and an associated scale (e.g. linear, logarithmic, rang)
-4. A stastical summarisation rule
+4. A statistical summarisation rule
-5. A corrindate system.
+5. A coordinate system.
 6. A facet specification, i.e. the use of several plots to look at the same data.